ooloth/gatsby-starter/README.md

 ### How to update text

 - Update the text in the relevant `JSON` file in `src/data/`.
-- To include a line-break, add `\n` in the JSON string and make sure the class `.pre-line` is included in the markup that outputs that string.
+- To include a line-break (or any other special formatting), add inline HTML tags directly to the JSON string and then make sure the markup that outputs the string uses `dangerouslySetInnerHTML={{ __html: variable }}`.

 ### How to update images